ennono/kleingarten/readme.txt

 With Kleingarten, you can turn your WordPress website into a valuable digital gardening tool.

-For more information and documentation visit [www.wp-kleingarten.de](www.wp-kleingarten.de) (German only).

 == Installation ==

 Installing "Kleingarten" can be done either by searching for "Kleingarten" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps: